 During the initial visit all DSDS participants receive a notice regarding 42 CFR 160-164.
-This informs the participant that they may inspect and receive a copy of their information which could include a copy of their abuse/neglect/exploitation investigation report, if applicable.
+This informs the participant that they may inspect and receive a copy of their information which could include a copy of their abuse, neglect, exploitation investigation report, if applicable.

-In situations where the participant has requested to see the investigation report, contact is made with the requestor within three (3) working days notifying them of the receipt of their request.
-The requested information will be sent within forty-five (45) days of the notification letter or of the case closure.
+DSDS does provide report information to the participant, upon request.
+The participant also may request a copy of their Adult Protective Services (APS) case record at the conclusion of an investigation.
+In those situations, a letter is sent within three (3) working days of the request notifying the participant of the receipt of their request.
+The case will be sent within forty-five (45) days of this notification letter.